Milton Kent: Career

 In 1920 his son Lindsey was born, and he won the Mile Sculling Championship of New South Wales.
 It was also the year the New South Wales Aero Club was formed, and Milton was one of the first pupils after joining the club around 1924.
 He was awarded his licence in November 1926.

 In 1927, he bought a Westland Widgeon two-seater monoplane with silver wings and a blue two-toned fuselage.
 Kent felt the single wing gave a clearer view for his photographic work.
 On 12 November 1927, he used the plane to win the speed championship at the Aerial Derby in Queensland.
 The following year he tried to break the plane speed record from Sydney to Brisbane.
 Unfortunately, his motor cut out over Broken Bay and he was forced to crash-land his plane on a nearby cliff.
 Kent and his co-pilot Larry Phipps were not injured although the plane needed to be dismantled and carried through dense scrub to the nearest road.
 In June 1928, he and Captain Boyden took photographs of Charles Kingsford Smith's ‘Southern Cross’ as it came in to land at Sydney.
 And in 1930 he did the same when Chichester arrived in Sydney after his solo flight from England.

 For some years he was an aerial photographer for the Sydney Morning Herald and he photographed the Rothbury Riots in Northern New South Wales coalfields for them.
 Kent submitted a series of 24 aerial photographs to an aerial photograph competition held by the Photographers Association of America in 1929 and received one of the highest awards from the association.

 By the 1940s Kent was the principal aerial photographer in Sydney and his work was reproduced in thousands of advertisements in newspapers and magazines.

 Final days

 By 1953 his son Lionel was working with his father and the company had been renamed Milton Kent and Son.
-Their studio was beside his home at 19 O’Conner St, Haberfield, Sydney.
+Their studio was beside his home at 19 O’Conner Street, Haberfield, Sydney.
 Kent continued to work with his son until 1961 when he retired.
 When he died in 1965 he left behind his wife Lillian and their three children Freda, Gweneth and Lindsey.
 Lindsey continued to manage the studio up until 1989 when he sold the business and thousands of negatives to Ernest Dorn.